-Having a bankruptcy on your credit report will have a negative impact on your credit.
+Having bankruptcy on your credit report will hurt your credit.
 A bankruptcy will make it harder to get loans or credit in the future, and your rates will be higher.
 How long a bankruptcy stays on your credit report depends on the type of bankruptcy you file.

 Chapter 7 bankruptcy can stay on your credit reports for 10 years, while Chapter 13 bankruptcy only stays on your reports for seven years.
 However, the impact on your credit score will lessen over time.
 For example, a bankruptcy filed last year will have a greater impact than a bankruptcy filed five years ago.

-Bankruptcy is intended as a last resort for people who have debts they cannot pay off through other means.
-That is one reason the credit penalty is so severe — if you can avoid bankruptcy, it is usually in your best interest to do so.
-Here are a few tips to avoid filing bankruptcy.
+Bankruptcy is a last resort for people with debts they cannot pay off through other means.
+That is one reason the credit penalty is so severe — if you can avoid bankruptcy, it is usually in your best interest.
+Here are a few tips to avoid filing for bankruptcy.

 If you aren’t sure which move you should make next, you may want to spend some time comparing all your options.
 Learn about the types of bankruptcy, what it takes to file and consider all the bankruptcy alternatives you could pursue instead, along with their pros and cons.

 A credit counselor can also help you determine how bad your financial situation is and if you could potentially reorganize your finances yourself.
 At the very least, a highly qualified credit counselor could help you get another perspective on your situation and determine whether bankruptcy is right for you.
 Many bankruptcy attorneys offer a free consultation to help you figure out your next best steps.